-The $\beta$ -sheet secondary structures are the naturally-occurring motifs most similar to those which carry on into pay peptide self-assembly [8,9].
-The $\beta$ -sheet determines regular alternating hydrophilic and hydrophobic regions in the peptide sequence.
-The same structure provides the amphiphilic property to the peptide that drives the self-assembly of $\beta$ -sheets.
-For instance, $\beta$ -sheet peptides (namely the QQR holding sequences) can self-assemble into a pH-responsive hydrogel by means of the side chain's ion affinity for acidic residues of Glu and Arg.
+The β -sheet secondary structures are the naturally occurring motifs most similar to those which carry on into pay peptide self-assembly [8, 9].
+The β -sheet determines regular alternating hydrophilic and hydrophobic regions in the peptide sequence.
+The same structure provides the amphiphilic property to the peptide that drives the self-assembly of β -sheets.
+For instance, β -sheet peptides (namely the QQR holding sequences) can self-assemble into a pH-responsive hydrogel by means of the side chain's ion affinity for acidic residues of Glu and Arg.
 These peptides are soluble in neutral pH conditions and they switch into a hydrogel material, in acidic pH surroundings.
-This behavior can be rationalized in terms of the rearrangement of antiparallel $\beta$ -sheet tapes.
-Those $\beta$ -sheet tapes are obtained at lower pH values and, afterward, stacked together to form nanofibrils in hydrogels [10].
-The intramolecular folding $\beta$ -hairpin peptides are well represented in the self-assembly of $\beta$ -hairpins in proteins is carried on by the arrangement of two $\beta$ -sheets in antiparallel plans.
+This behavior can be rationalized in terms of the rearrangement of antiparallel β -sheet tapes.
+Those β -sheet tapes are obtained at lower pH values and, afterward, stacked together to form nanofibrils in hydrogels [10].
+The intramolecular folding β-hairpin peptides are well represented in the self-assembled sequences in various nanostructures, both in water and in space boundaries.
+Indeed, the self-assembly of β-hairpins in proteins is carried on by the arrangement of two β-sheets in antiparallel plans.
 The modulation of pH values reproduces the status in which these materials could be gained and tailored.
-It is well-described that the fundamental mechanism in hydrogels engendered by self-assembly of the $\beta$ -sheet hairpin structure strongly depends on the increase of the pH values [11].
+It is well described that the fundamental mechanism in hydrogels engendered by self-assembly of the β-sheet hairpin structure strongly depends on the increase of the pH values [11].

 The peptide self-assembly processes are also kept up by non-covalent interactions that sometime show the key role in the overall configuration.
-The non-covalent interactions should be taken into high consideration for this grounds, especially when designing peptide self-assembled nanostructures for drug delivery.
+The non-covalent interactions should be taken into high consideration for these grounds, especially when designing peptide self-assembled nanostructures for drug delivery.
 Indeed, non-covalent interactions shall be rationally applied in the strategies.
 These non-covalent interactions are effortlessly unfair by external environments, for instance, pH values, temperature array, and the solvent polarity.
 Indeed, pH values are critical in peptide sequences richer in charged amino acids, such as Glu, Asp, Lys, His, and Arg, as stated above.
 As a consequence of the rank, these peptides can exhibit negative or positive shell charges.
 Then, those peptides can self-assemble into different nanostructures, according to the pH values.

-2.2.
-Linear Peptides
+34.2.2 Linear Peptides

 Recently, data in the literature have reported that short (below six residues) and ultra-short (referred to dipeptides and tripeptides) linear peptides have the ability to self-assemble into many different nanostructures.
-This aspect, particular interesting, allows to minimize the synthesis and purification steps and to reduce the cost of the production process [12].
+This aspect, particularly interesting, allows to minimize the synthesis and purification steps and to reduce the cost of the production process [12].